Packing d-dimensional balls into a d+1-dimensional container: A metric on unit hyperdisks

-We consider the situation in the plane~$h$ containing the line~$\ell$ and the point~$p$.
-Since $c_i \in h$, the intersection~$e_i := D_i \cap h$ is a segment of length~two centered at~$c_i$, for~$i \in \{1, 2, 3\}$.
-We choose a coordinate system for~$h$ where~$\ell$ is the~$x$-axis and $p = (0, -\rho)$, see Figure~\ref{fig:metric}(top).
+We consider the situation in the (two-dimensional) plane~$h$ containing the line~$\ell$ and the point~$p$.
+Since $c_i \in h$ and the normal of~$D_i$ is not orthogonal to~$s$, the intersection~$e_i := D_i \cap h$ is a segment of length~two centered at~$c_i$, for~$i \in \{1, 2, 3\}$.
+We choose a coordinate system for~$h$ where~$\ell$ is the~$x$-axis and~$p$ lies below $\ell$, see Figure~\ref{fig:metric}.
 By assumption, the segment~$e_2$ has length two, its midpoint is~$c_2$, and it does not intersect~$e_1$ or~$e_3$.
-In other words, it is contained in the wedge bounded by the rays~$pc_1$ and~$pc_2$ (light blue in Figure~\ref{fig:metric}).